Make a Gift

 Purchase a Coastal Playground Whale License Plate

 The Oregon Department of Motor Vehicles offers a special license plate that benefits the Marine Mammal Institute at Oregon State University.
-The Coastal Playground plate features an image of a gray whale mother and calf on a background showcasing a coastal lighthouse.
-Each sale and renewal of this special plate contributes critical funds to the OSU MMI, which are then used to support Oregon marine mammal research, public outreach, and educational opportunities for students.
-For more information about the license plate, please visit whaleplate.com
+The Coastal Playground plate features an image of a gray whale mother and calf on a background showing a coastal lighthouse.
+Each sale and renewal of this special plate directly supports marine mammal research, public outreach, and educational opportunities for students.

 Volunteer